-The African union and the United Nations Security Council (UNSC) have described the Sudan and S. Sudan as being locked in the ‘logic of war.’
-This hypothetic framing is the result of ineffectiveness and failure of the African Unions and United Nation Security Council respectively, to bring the two neighbouring nations to an agreement on the modalities of the cessation of hostilities, border demarcation and effective concession on oil transit fees.
+The African Union and the United Nations Security Council (UNSC) have described Sudan and S. Sudan as being locked in the ‘logic of war.’
+This hypothetic framing is the result of the ineffectiveness and failure of the African Unions and United Nation Security Council respectively, to bring the two neighbouring nations to an agreement on the modalities of the cessation of hostilities, border demarcation and effective concession on oil transit fees.
 Not adhering to the implementation process of the Comprehensive Peace Agreement in the three areas has also added to the blunder.

-Now the Sudanese state had adopted regime change in South Sudan as its cardinal objective and had already managed to pull away South Sudanese rebellious people like David Yau Yau from the ranks of the SPLA.
+Now the Sudanese state had adopted regime change in South Sudan as its cardinal objective and had already managed to pull South Sudanese rebellious people like David Yau Yau from the ranks of the SPLA.
 This behaviour of winning your enemy's foes usually complicates the Sudanese war politics.
 An issue of change, if looked closely, will lead us to a radical bearing that goes to the crux of national existence whether in Sudan or South Sudan.
 It is here that the unity of the Sudanese people across the dividing borders is tested to the maximum and further, exploited at best by politicians.

 Had it not been the take over of Heglig by the South Sudanese Army, this agendum of regime change would not have been made openly by Khartoum.
 As the battle to woo each other’s enemies to one’s side continues, oppositions on either side will have to endure labels of any column they will be fitted into and certainly, brace for sudden arrests.

 The only thing that no one wants to predict, but leaves to the UNSC sanctions and the willingness of those who rule the roost in Sudan and S. Sudan, is the time when the traditional buy-time negotiations will begin again.
-One thing is certain though; the rebels’ futures may not escape to dominate the talks if they ever occur.
-The sudans have to choose one: either they continue to rebel against each other and be enemies contrary to their mutual progress –which they are now doing - or secure their friendly sovereignties by disowning rebels.
+One thing is certain though; the rebels’ futures may not escape dominating the talks if they ever occur.
+The Sudans have to choose one: either they continue to rebel against each other and be enemies contrary to their mutual progress –which they are now doing - or secure their friendly sovereignties by disowning rebels.
 In any way, rebels will continue to be border bandits.
 And as we have already witnessed in the South Sudanese take over of Heglig/Panthou, their tricks can cause quite a stare.

 Since the sources of finance have been throttled at both ends for the in-betweens, and Juba is becoming agitated for shutting down its oil only to see Sudan pumping up to lure her enemies to fight her, chances are that withdrawal from Panthou/Heglig may require AU and UNSC to reframe the language of peace to exclude the words 'withdraw immediately' and 'unconditionally' when courting South Sudan.